-AXA Investment Managers Asia (Singapore) Limited is authorised and regulated in Singapore by the Monetary Authority of Singapore.
-AXA Rosenberg Investment Management LLC is authorised and regulated in the United States by the US Securities and Exchange Commission.
-Each of the Sub-Investment Managers and the ACD are companies within the AXA IM Group.

-The Sub-Investment Managers were appointed by an agreement between the ACD and each Sub-Investment Manager.
+AXA Investment Managers Inc. is authorised and regulated in the United States by the Securities and Exchange Commission.
+AXA Investment Managers Paris is authorised and regulated in France by the Autorité des Marchés Financiers.
+The Sub-Investment Managers and the ACD are companies within the AXA IM Group.
+Each Sub-Investment Manager was appointed by an agreement between the ACD and the relevant Sub-Investment Manager.
 Each Sub-Investment Manager's appointment may be terminated in respect of a Fund by the ACD at any time where this is in the interests of Shareholders in the Fund.
-The agreement may also be terminated at will upon certain events of default.
+The agreements may also be terminated at will upon certain events of default.

-Subject to the investment objectives and restrictions contained in this Prospectus, the Instrument of Incorporation and the COLL Sourcebook, the Sub-Investment Managers have discretion to take investment decisions and to deal in investments in relation to the investment management of part of the AXA Global Distribution Fund.
-The ACD is entitled to give further instructions to the Sub-Investment Managers in relation to the investment management of the AXA Global Distribution Fund.
-The Sub-Investment Managers are only appointed as sub-investment managers and have no role in conducting the business of the Funds, which is reserved to the ACD.
+Subject to the investment objectives and restrictions contained in this Prospectus, the Instrument of Incorporation and the COLL Sourcebook, each Sub-Investment Manager has discretion to take investment decisions and to deal in investments in relation to the investment management of the whole or part of each relevant Fund.
+The ACD is entitled to give further instructions to each Sub-Investment Manager in relation to the investment management of each relevant Fund.
+Each Sub-Investment Manager is only appointed as sub-investment manager and has no role in conducting the business of the Funds, which is reserved to the ACD.

-The principal activity of the Sub-Investment Managers is the provision of investment management services.
+The principal activity of each Sub-Investment Manager is the provision of investment management services.